 The colour of cement, aggregates, slump, finishing techniques and curing methods are all critical in achieving a uniform colour.
 A fully cured concrete test slab with the desired colour at the job site is recommended for customer approval.
 The coloured concrete should be batched, placed, cured and finished in accordance to the CSA current standards.
 Allowing concrete to air dry for at least 30 days after curing and before the exposure to cycles of freezing and thawing is very important.

-Contact your sales representative for more information on colour concrete and the colours we supply.
+Contact your sales representative for more information on colour concrete and review our colour palette to see the range of colours we supply.

 Structural Shotcrete is an efficient method of placing high quality durable concrete in a wide variety of shapes and forms, or when using the standard “Cast-in-place” concrete forming method is a challenge.